isabella232/auditor.en/help/auditor-faq.md

 No. However, ObservePoint’s full offering allows customers to audit and monitor all of your marketing tags and technologies.
 As an Adobe customer you have access to a complimentary trial account.
 To access your trial account visit [ObservePoint’s Auditor Page](https://www.observepoint.com/adobe-auditor/?utm_source=Adobe&utm_medium=Auditor&utm_campaign=Premium).

-## Can I whitelist my IP addresses to allow scanning pages that are protected by a login? {#section-011e4f54c58140ffb93bedeb0745b6cc}
+## Can I approve my IP addresses to allow scanning pages that are protected by a login? {#section-011e4f54c58140ffb93bedeb0745b6cc}

 This functionality is currently unsupported without the full ObservePoint offering.